Piecewise omnigenous magnetohydrodynamic equilibria as fusion reactor candidates: Optimization and simulation details

-Table~\ref{TAB_DESC} provides a list of the different targets employed in the optimization process with \texttt{DESC}, along with some motivation (precise definitions of the targets as implemented in \texttt{DESC} can be found in~\cite{desc}).
-As initial condition, the boundary of configuration A of~\cite{bindel2023direct} was changed to $N_{fp}=5$.
-The magnetic configuration of CIEMAT-pw1, and the scripts required to generate it, are available in the Zenodo link~\cite{zenodo}.
+Table~\ref{TAB_DESC} provides a list of the different targets employed in the optimization process with \texttt{DESC}, along with some motivation (precise definitions of the targets as implemented in \texttt{DESC} can be found in a Zenodo repository~\cite{zenodo}). \jl{We note that the general motivation for the $\iota$ target is given in section \ref{SEC_REACTOR}, but similar $\iota(s)$ functions would have likely yielded similarly good results.} \jl{The aspect ratio was monitored but not included as an explicit optimization target.} As initial condition, the boundary of configuration A of~\cite{bindel2023direct} was changed to $N_{fp}=5$. \jl{The Zenodo repository~\cite{zenodo} also includes scripts and inputs that allow to reproduce the main calculations of this work with the appropriate resolution.}